 10 Questions to Ask a Home Builder

 Have you made the decision to build your dream home?
-You are probably so excited to begin picking out paint colors and tile and select those finishing touches that will make the new house feel like your home.
+We can only imagine you are brimming with excitement to select devine paint colors and tile along with unique finishing touches like natural textures that will make the new house feel like your home.

-Before you dive into design choices, there are a few critical decisions to make and many questions to ask to ensure you select a good builder—one who can create the home of your dreams.
+Before you are serenaded into design choices, there are a few critical decisions to make and many questions to ask to ensure you select a good builder—one who can create the custom home of your dreams.

 One of our priorities at Morgan Taylor Homes is that you are confident in your choices when buying a new construction home.